mehulagg/gitlab/doc/administration/incoming_email.md

 NOTE: **Note:**
 It is **not** recommended to use an email address that receives any messages not intended for the GitLab instance.
-Any incoming emails not intended for GitLab receives a reject notice.
+Any incoming emails not intended for GitLab receive a reject notice.

 Handling incoming emails requires an [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol)-enabled email account.
 GitLab requires one of the following three strategies: